CowDogMoo/warpgate/README.md

 **Prerequisites:**

-- Go 1.21+ (for building from source)
+- Go 1.25+ (for building from source)
-- Docker or Podman (for container builds via BuildKit)
+- Docker with BuildKit support (for container builds)

 **See [Installation Guide](docs/installation.md) for detailed platform-specific instructions.**